patrick21081995/VISKOSITAS/README.md

 # How to use?

 Viskositas is a GUI application available for download (Lite version) (for the full version, contact us.
 See _Contact_).
 The full version has customization, specialized technical assistance and Multi-Viskositas, an option capable of predicting in seconds the viscosity of thousands/millions chemical compositions at specified temperatures.

-_Example_ Viskositas Lite y.x (generic version, with y, x ∈ N)

-1 - Download the _viskositas_lite_y_x.zip_ (files for download are in Versions folder);

-FOTO

-2 - Extract the file;

-FOTO

-3 - Use it through the .exe file with the same name as the .zip file;

-FOTO

-And ready to use!
+The Viskositas 0.x can be downloaded in Versions > VISKOSITAS_0_x.exe.

 # Contact